kristopherjohnson/cxxforth/cxxforth.cpp.md

 are many examples of Forth implementations available on the Internet, but most of them are written in assembly language or low-level C, with a focus in maximizing efficiency and demonstrating traditional Forth implementation techniques.
-This Forth is different: our goal is to use modern C++ to create a Forth implementation that is easy to understand and to extend.
+This Forth is different: Our goal is to use modern C++ to create a Forth implementation that is easy to understand, easy to port, and easy to extend.
+We're not going to talk about register assignments or addressing modes or opcodes or the trade-offs between indirect threaded code, direct threaded code, subroutine threaded code, and token threaded code.
+We are just going to build a working Forth system in a couple thousand lines of code.

-An inspiration for this implementation is [JONESFORTH][jonesforth].
-JONESFORTH is a low-level assembly-language Forth implementation, so we aren't going to be using code from it, but it is written as a very readable tutorial, and we are going to copy that style.
-Our Forth kernel is written as a C++ file, but we have a utility, `cpp2md` that will take that C++ file and convert it to a [Markdown][markdown] format document with nicely formatted commentary sections between the C++ code blocks.
-If you are currently reading `cxxforth.cpp` online, consider reading <cxxforth.cpp.md> instead, as BitBucket or GitHub will automtically display the Markdown file as formatted HTML.
+An inspiration for this implementation is Richard W.M.
+Jones's [JONESFORTH][jonesforth].
+JONESFORTH is a low-level assembly-language Forth implementation, so we aren't going to be using code from it, but it is written as a very readable tutorial, and we are going to copy its style.
+Our Forth kernel is written as an extensively commented C++ file, and we have a utility, `cpp2md`, that will take that C++ file and convert it to a [Markdown][markdown] format document with nicely formatted commentary sections between the C++ code blocks.
+If you are currently reading `cxxforth.cpp` online, consider reading the Markdown file [cxxforth.cpp.md](cxxforth.cpp.md) instead, as BitBucket or GitHub will automtically display the Markdown file as formatted HTML.

+As in other Forth systems, the basic design of this Forth is to create a small kernel in native code (C++, in our case), and then implement the rest of the system with Forth code.
+The kernel has to provide the basic primitives needed for memory access, arithmetic, and operating system access.
+With those primitives, we can then write Forth code to flesh out the system.

 We are writing C++ conforming to the C++14 standard.
 If your C++ compiler does not support C++14 yet, you may need to make some modifications to the code to get it to build.
-Also, we use some POSIX functions, so if you are building for a non-POSIX platform, you may need to change a few of the function calls.

 The Forth words provided by cxxforth are based on those in the [ANS Forth draft standard][dpans].
-We don't officially claim any conformance to the standard, but the reader can use the draft standard as a crude form of documentation for the Forth words we implement.  cxxforth implements many of the words from the standard's Core and Core Extensio word sets, and a smattering of words from other standard word sets.
+We don't officially claim any conformance to the standard, but the reader can use the draft standard as a crude form of documentation for the Forth words we implement.  cxxforth implements many of the words from the standard's Core and Core Extension word sets, and a smattering of words from other standard word sets.

 It is assumed that the reader has some familiarity and interest in C++ and Forth.
-It is recommended that the reader first read the JONESFORTH source or the source of some other Forth implementation to get the basic gist of how Forth is usually implemented.
+It is recommended that the reader first read the JONESFORTH source or the source of some other Forth implementation to get the basic gist of how Forth is usually implemented, but our hope is that you can understand the comments and code in this file.

 [forth]: https://en.wikipedia.org/wiki/Forth_(programming_language) "Forth (programming language)"